moby/moby/docs/man/docker-run.1.md

 to all devices on the host as well as set some configuration in AppArmor to allow the container nearly all the same access to the host as processes running outside of a container on the host.

+**--read-only**=*true*|*false*
+    Mount the container's root filesystem as read only.

+    By default a container will have its root filesystem writable allowing processes to write files anywhere.
+By specifying the `--read-only` flag the container will have its root filesystem mounted as read only prohibiting any writes.

 **--restart**=""
    Restart policy to apply when a container exits (no, on-failure[:max-retry], always)